Gangs in Liverpool: History

-1950-1970
+1950–1970

 In the 1950s and 1960s, organised crime in Liverpool still centred on more traditional forms of crime, such as armed-robbery.
 Organised crime was contested by certain local families.
 These families would fight over disputes and territory, such as the ownership of pubs and clubs, but would also work together at times.
 This could have been in the form of a heist or robbery on the Liverpool docks, which became a place for local criminals to steal and then fence stolen goods.

-Liverpool mafia
+Tommy Comerford

 In 1969, career criminal Tommy "Tacker" Comerford was part of a gang of robbers from the north of Liverpool who spent a bank holiday weekend tunneling into a branch of the District Bank on Water Street in Liverpool city centre, using a thermal lance to open the safe and stealing over £140,000 in cash and £20,000 in property, over a million pounds in today's currency.
 After his release from prison several years later, Comerford abandoned robbery and became involved in the illegal drug trade.
-In the late 1970s, he formed the "Liverpool Mafia", a group of white criminals who became Britains first drug cartel and the richest crime group in the United Kingdom.
-He was seen as a pioneer, as one of the first Liverpudlians to become involved in international drug trafficking.
+In the early 1980s, he was one of the first Liverpudlians to become involved in international drug trafficking.